-Why are laundry detergents bad for the environment?
+Why are some laundry detergents bad for the environment?

 We have to start by saying, not all laundry detergents are bad for the environment.
 As an eco-friendly brand, we like to tell everyone about what we’ve excluded from our laundry detergent formulas.
 But some people ask us ‘what’s so bad about those nasty ingredients?’.
 So here’s a roundup of some of the most common ingredients found in Laundry detergents and why they’re not so great for the environment.

 Biodegradability – Speaks for itself really.
 When spent water is washed into the drains, it’s important that the laundry liquid degrades as quickly as possible.
-Eco-friendly brands like us, we make sure the ingredient we use degrade very quickly, so there’s nothing to accumulate in our water system and waterways.
+Eco-friendly brands like us, make sure the ingredients we use degrade very quickly, so there’s nothing to accumulate in our water system and waterways.

 Micro-plastics – Now these aren’t contained in laundry liquids, but they are a big environmental concern during laundry washing.
 During the wash, your laundry is thrown around a lot and synthetic are damaged and tiny plastic particles get washed away with the waste water.
 This is why we suggest using a delicate washing cycle for everyday laundering (Less vigorous cycle) and a detergent that’s a little more delicate, like ours.